Manas300/Kafka-web-scraper/README.md

 This project is a lightweight ETL pipeline built using Go, Kafka, and PostgreSQL.
 It scrapes tabular data from a public website, publishes each row to a Kafka topic, and a Kafka consumer reads and stores the data into a PostgreSQL database.

-## Features

-- Scrapes structured tabular data from a web page
-- Publishes data to Kafka as individual messages
-- Consumes Kafka messages and inserts them into PostgreSQL
-- Dockerized environment for ease of deployment
-- Kafka UI for monitoring topics and messages

 ## Tech Stack

 - Go 1.22